 During a job interview, an interviewer may ask you to list five words that describe your character.
 The question could take a similar shape; for example: “What five words best describe you?”
 The number specified may be three, or it may be another number, but here’s a tip—be prepared with at least 10 words that describe your character, in case you need them.

-The hiring manager requests this of you because she wants to know more about your individual personality.
-This list can reveal a lot to her about who you are and how you might fit into the workplace.
-Your answer also gives the manager an indication of your self-perception, which is a good indicator of the type of employee you will be.
+A question along these lines is asked because the interviewer wants to know a bit more about your personality.
+The list you provide can reveal a lot about who you are and how you might fit into the workplace.
+Your answer(s) will also provide insight into your self-perception, which is a good indicator of the type of employee you will be.

 Points to Emphasize

 - The words you choose should be positive and self-affirming.
 Don’t list your faults or weaknesses at this point!
 That’s not what the interviewer wants to hear in this answer.